MaartenGr/Projects/README.md

 ---

 ###  [NLP: Analyzing WhatsApp Messages](https://github.com/MaartenGr/soan/blob/master/soan.ipynb)
+* Created a package that allows in-depth analyses on whatsapp conversations
-* Analyses done on whatsapp messages between me and my fianciee to surprise her with on our wedding
+* Analyses were initially done on whatsapp messages between me and my fianciee to surprise her with on our wedding
+* Visualizations were done in such a way that it would make sense for someone not familiar with data science
 * Methods: Sentiment Analysis, TF-IDF, Topic Modeling, Wordclouds, etc.

 <img src="https://github.com/MaartenGr/soan/blob/master/reddit.png" width="70%"/>